-Evora climate has the same features as in most areas of the interior of Alentejo.
-Therefore, the climate is typically mediterranean, although it also has some atlantic influence.
+Interior Alentejo climate and Evora climate have the same features.
+Therefore, it is typically mediterranean, although it also has some Atlantic influence.

 The weather in Evora and inner Alentejo usually means extremes in terms of rain and temperature.
 Winters are a bit rainy and cold; Summers are very dry and hot.

 If we look at the statistics of climate in Evora throughout the records, we find the following data.

 Evora Climate – Temperature